YARP

 Detailed Description

-Devices that can be created and configured from the command-line.
-Generally you can create them with the yarpdev command by specifying a "--device" option followed by their name, for example:
+Devices that can be created and configured from the command-line tool yarpdev by specifying a --device option followed by their name, for example:

 yarpdev --device fakeFrameGrabber

-How do you know what options are available?
 You can check the documentation of that device (list of all devices Device Implementations here).
-Or When you try to run "yarpdev --device yourdevice" and add the "--verbose" flag, it will tell you what options it is checking, and any documentation present for those options.
+Or When you try to run "yarpdev --device yourdevice" and add the "--help" flag, it will tell you what options it is checking, and any documentation present for those options.

 You can also write the parameters in a .ini file a load it from command line.
 For example, you create a grabber_test.ini file with the following text: